 Acupuncture and Chinese Herbs Treatment of Pompholyx Eczema

-Pompholyx eczema is a specific type of eczema on the hands and feet that causes vesicles, itching, and often fissures.
+Pompholyx eczema is a specific type of eczema on the hands and feet that causes vesicles, itching, fissures, and crusting.
 This can occur on the palms and fingers in the hand and the soles of the feet.

-Acupuncture and Chinese medicine can help relieve the itching, swelling, vesicle, and inflammation in pompholyx eczema.
-The goal is to regulate the underlying imbalance causing the eczema, which can lead to long term improvement.
+Acupuncture and Chinese medicine helps to relieve itching and reduce inflammation in pompholyx eczema.
+The goal is to treat the root cause of the condition.
+Chinese herbs are thought to regulate the immune system which can lead to long-term improvement.